5ahmnm2122/Recap-LH03/README.md

 ### Project description:

-Recap project: Shoot the star targets with mouse until you reach

-Shoot the targets with your mouse until you reach a score of 10.
+A game where you shoot at targets till a you've reached a certain amount of points.

 ### Development platform: